The best games console for every type of gamer: performance, value, retro and more

 It still displays at 720p and outputs at 1080p, which is a little disappointing as I would have liked a 4K output upgrade.
 It seems while the Switch is a capable two-in-one console clearly its handheld capabilities are where the OLED model shines.
 This model has a revised 'curvy' design making it nicer to hold for extended times, while the new 64GB internal storage means you can store more Switch games for your travels.

-Speaking of games, this remains and has always been Nintendo's biggest strength.
-The Switch has a fantastic catalogue of some of the greatest games ever made, including Zelda: Tears of the Kingdom, Mario Kart 8 Deluxe, Super Smash Bros.
+The new Switch 2 above provides significant upgrades in performance, although it doesn't have an OLED display.
+But for kids, I think the OLED remains a good choice since it's more affordable while still offering a fantastic catalogue of some of the greatest games ever made, including Zelda: Tears of the Kingdom, Mario Kart 8 Deluxe, Super Smash Bros.
 Ultimate and Super Mario Odyssey (read my guide to the best Nintendo Switch games).
 There's a library of great indie games and a sub to Nintendo Online unlocks classic games from NES, SNES and Game Boy Color (highly recommended).

 Best PC games console